Vancouver Symphony Orchestra: History

 The current VSO was founded by the Vancouver Symphony Society in 1919, largely through the efforts of arts patron Elisabeth (Mrs. B.T.)
 Rogers.
 There was an earlier but unrelated orchestra using the same name was formed in 1897 by Adolf Gregory, but lasted for only one season; it was briefly revived in 1907 by Charles Ward.
 The VSO's first conductor was Henry Green; F.L.
 Beecher was the first president and Rogers the first vice-president.
 After two seasons, the orchestra disbanded in 1921 for financial reasons and after Green left.
 Performances resumed in 1930, again largely because of Rogers, with Allard de Ridder as music director.
 From the 1940s until 1959, the orchestra performed at the Georgia Auditorium; it then moved to the new Queen Elizabeth Theatre.

 The VSO also served as the Vancouver Opera company's orchestra during the 1960s and 1970s, until the creation of the separate Vancouver Opera Orchestra in 1977.
 During the late 1960s and 1970s, the orchestra often appeared in joint concerts with the Vancouver Woodwind Quintet.
-Kazuyoshi Akiyama was music director from 1972 to 1985, and is now the orchestra's conductor laureate.
+Kazuyoshi Akiyama was music director from 1972 to 1985, and then became the orchestra's conductor laureate.

 In 1979–1980, the VSO had the largest subscription list of any symphony in North America.
 However, in spite of a CBC recording contract, a quarterly magazine and an ambitious touring schedule, the VSO began to encounter financial difficulties.
 In 1988, it was forced to shut down for five months to regroup and deal with a $2.3 million deficit.
 With creditors forgiving the debt, the VSO began to rebuild.
 The orchestra began an annual series of outdoor summer concerts and in 1996 appointed their first composer in residence.